 1. Resource usage

 Ubuntu and Lubuntu are built on the Ubuntu Linux base.
 But Ubuntu is a full-fledged mainstream Linux distribution that is available for community use.
-It is suitable for both desktops as well as servers.
+It is suitable for both desktops and servers.

 2. Availability on Cloud Platforms